Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 noe's sister is [[tsubasa]]

-two of the five storms are in kasai one is on the move that is the fire yai
+two of the five storms are in kasai one is on the move that is the fire yai?

+The coin can only be destroyed by being eaten by a sovereign dragon (ancient?) harold is calling the dragon for us because going back to the caravan would take way too long with all the other things we're going to do try to do.

+sovereign dragons are gingers

+tell them the story of my beard being on fire in my first pathfinder game

+honey cakes